-Did you know that huge chunks of our superannuation - which is now worth more than a trillion dollars - are invested in companies involved in industries such as old-growth forestry logging and uranium mining, as well as products that cause greenhouse gas pollution?
-Or that State Government superannuation funds are investing hundreds of millions of dollars of their employees' super in gambling, cigarette and oil companies?
+You may or may not be aware that significant portions of our collective superannuation nest egg – which is now worth upwards of two trillion dollars – are invested in companies that profit from old-growth forestry logging, uranium mining, carbon-spewing products and so on.
+And you may be in the dark about state government superannuation funds investing hundreds of millions of dollars of their employees' super money in gambling, cigarette and oil companies.

 When making investments, super funds and fund managers aren't required to take into account labour standards and social, ethical or environmental considerations, unless they specifically say they do.

 That's where 'ethical' and 'sustainable' investing should come in.
 But does it?
 Even if you opt for what you think is the 'green' option on your super fund's investment menu, you might still be directing money into some of those less-than-green industries, so it's important to do your research and find out exactly where your money will go.

 Ethical investing: Companies and sectors are negatively screened and not included in portfolios if they make or sell certain products.
 Positive screening can also be part of the process.
 See our Jargon buster (below) for more about positive and negative screening.

 Socially responsible investing: Companies are generally screened out if they take part in excluded activities, but may be included if their commitment to social responsibility outweighs the negative aspects.

 Sustainable investing: Investments are chosen on the basis of how well a company manages environmental, social and corporate governance factors, not on what the company makes or sells.

 Who decides what's ethical?